reactjs/react.dev/content/docs/concurrent-mode-reference.md

 In this code, we've wrapped our data fetching with `startTransition`.
 This allows us to start fetching the profile data right away, while deferring the render of the next profile page and its associated `Spinner` for 2 seconds (the time shown in `timeoutMs`).

-The `isPending` boolean lets React know that our component is transitioning, so we are able to let the user know this by showing some loading text on the previous profile page.
+The `isPending` boolean let's React know that our component is transitioning, so we are able to let the user know this by showing some loading text on the previous profile page.

 **For an in-depth look at transitions, you can read [Concurrent UI Patterns](/docs/concurrent-mode-patterns.html#transitions).**